karankumbhar47/Robotic-Arm-Simulation/ReadMe.md

 ## Important Files

-**Everyone is requested to update important file names and their short description** **Each one have their Seperate remote branch with respective name so if you want to change any description of domain not belongs to you can change in their branch**
+- **Everyone is requested to update important file names and their short description**
+- **Each one have their Seperate remote branch with respective name so if you want <br>to change any description of domain not belongs to you, can update in your branch**
+- **One demo entry added in each table**
-**Anyone can see any other remote traking branch**
+- **Anyone can see any other remote traking branch**

 ### Agents ([Karan Kumbhar](https://github.com/karankumbhar47))